mlsterl1/Kickstarter-analysis/README.md

 # Kickstarter-analysis
-Perfomring Analysis on Kickstarter data to uncover trends
+Performing Analysis on Kickstarter data to uncover trends